samuel-book/samuel_shap_paper_1/notes.md

 These methods give similar results - the average standard deviation in patient-level prediction (the probability of a patient receiving thrombolysis) is about 0.05, but this ranges from about 0.01 to 0.13 dependening on the predicted probability (with greatest variance around 50% predicted probability of receiving thrombolysis).
 The average standard deviation in predicting the hospital's expected thrombolysis rate is 0.015-0.02.

-## Evaluation of XGBoost learning rates on distribution of 10k thrombolysis rates
+## Notebook 50 - Evaluation of XGBoost learning rates on distribution of 10k thrombolysis rates

 A learning rate of 0.5 is selected to prevent over-regularisation of hopsital one-hot encoding